biochunan/bio-datasets/README.md

 # share your bio dataset to the HuggingFace hub!
 ds.push_to_hub(HUB_REPO_ID)
 ```
-There are a couple of other ways of converting local files into Bio feature types:
-use cast_column (https://huggingface.co/docs/datasets/image_load#local-files) or use a folder-based dataset builder

-#TODO: show equivalent usage of PDBFolderBasedBuilder
+The `examples_generator` function yields single datapoints in unprocessed formats compatible with the corresponding feature:

+In this case the unprocessed data for the 'structure' column is passed as a python dictionary containing a single key 'path' whose value is the path to a PDB file.
+Refer to the documentation of individual Feature types for more information on supported input formats.
+(Under the hood these will be encoded via feature.encode_example).

-### Choosing Feature type for optimal performance: a trade off between efficiency of storage and loading
+### Performance tips: choose Feature types to trade off between efficiency of storage and loading

 `bio_datasets.StructureFeature` feature data is stored internally
 or as PDB format byte-strings (optionally compressed with foldcomp or gzip). bio_datasets automatically handles conversion from this format to the